0x31/Project-Archive/README.md

 IPS-Server
 ==========

 The source code running on the main ground computer in Dickson College's Indoor Positioning System (IPS).
-Its main functions are to comincate with each node (running OpenCV on a Raspberry Pi) and with each vehicle (with a Pixhawk autopilot and an XBee).
+Its main functions are to comunicate with each node (running OpenCV on a Raspberry Pi) and with each vehicle (with a Pixhawk autopilot and an XBee).
 The IPS server combines the pixel location of the vehicles with the relative location of the RPis & the global location of the server to determine the vehicle’s location.
 It converts this into NMEA format and, using XBees, sends it off the the Pixhawk autopilots.

 Current dependencies:
 	1. Python-2.7